What are Butterfly mines? Is it easy to detect? Are these kinds of mines allowed by international law? Read here to know more.

 - Anti-personnel landmines known as “Butterfly mines” or “Green Parrots” include the PFM-1 and PFM-1S.

-- These names are derived from the shape and colour of the mines.
+- These names are derived from the shape and color of the mines.

 - The main distinction between the PFM-1 and PFM-1S mines is that the latter has a self-destruction mechanism that activates after one to forty hours.

-- The ‘Butterfly mine’ has earned a reputation for being particularly attractive to children because it looks like a coloured toy.
+- The ‘Butterfly Mine’ has earned a reputation for being particularly attractive to children because it looks like a colored toy.

 - These mines glide to the ground without exploding and later explode on coming in contact.